TimoK93/mmsegmentation/README.md

 ## Installation

-This repository is built on top of MMSegmentation.
+This repository is built as a fork on top of the [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) repository.
 Please refer to [get_started.md](docs/en/get_started.md) for installation instructions.
 After installation, you can use the scripts described below.